What is Neoclassical Economics?

 Key Concepts of Neoclassical Economics

-Neoclassical economics primarily concerns the efficient allocation of limited productive resources.
+Neoclassical economics is primarily concerned with the efficient allocation of limited productive resources.
 It also considers the growth of the resources in the long term.
 The growth will allow for expanding the production of goods and services.
 It emphasizes that market equilibrium is the key to an efficient allocation of resources.
 Thus, market equilibrium should be one of the primary economic priorities of a government.

 Neoclassical economics also developed studies about utility and marginalism.
 Utility measures the satisfaction received by consuming goods and services.
 It states that people’s decision-making over consumption depends on their evaluation of utility.
 People allocate their incomes to maximize their levels of utility.
 Thus, utility is a key factor driving the value of a product or service.